 Paris in the autumn is one of the best times to visit.
 The city of light is full of energy the changing colors on the trees and ivy filling the city pop against the neutral greys and blues of the building’s architecture.
-In the early autumn expect warmer days and lots of sunshine.
+In the early autumn, expect warmer days and lots of sunshine.
 Typically, the average temperature in September will be in the low 70s.
 This can continue into early October.
-There will be rain in the autumn season so make sure to prepare when packing for Paris.
-Even when rain isn’t in the forecast it is good to plan for it.
-Evening temperatures can drop down into the 50s toward the end of October so a light scarf is recommended.
+There will be rain in the autumn season, so prepare when packing for Paris.
+Even when rain isn’t in the forecast, it is good to plan for it.
+Evening temperatures can drop down into the 50s toward the end of October, so a light scarf is recommended.
 Here’s what to wear in Paris in the autumn.

-You will want to make sure you are warm enough for dinners out and sightseeing.
-In November and early December, you will notice a temperature drop and it is important to pack a wool coat for the cold weather.
+You will want to ensure you are warm enough for dinners and sightseeing.
+In November and early December, you will notice a temperature drop, and it is essential to pack a wool coat for the cold weather.
 Of course, there are lots of shops around Paris to pick up anything you have forgotten or if you want to look more like a French woman.

-There will be plenty of sunny days in Paris so don’t forget the sunscreen and sunglasses.
-I had 10 straight days of warm weather and sunshine.
+There will be plenty of sunny days in Paris, so don’t forget sunscreen and sunglasses.
+I had ten straight days of warm weather and sunshine.
 My trip in October was much warmer than my visit in April earlier this year.

-When planning for a trip to Paris, it is a good idea to plan for rainy days.
-Activities that you can do on a rainy day in Paris including a cooking class with La Cuisine Paris, museums, embracing the rainy weather and sitting it out at a Parisian café terrace.
+When planning a trip to Paris, it is a good idea to plan for rainy days.
+Activities that you can do on a rainy day in Paris include a cooking class with La Cuisine Paris, museums, embracing the rainy weather, and sitting it out at a Parisian café terrace.
 I recommend packing a travel umbrella in your day bag for unexpected rain storms.
 Blondo ankle boots are waterproof shoes and are great for Paris in the autumn.
-They are stylish and some of the best shoes for what to wear in Paris on rainy fall days.
-Blondo boots also make high boots that go to the knee which I also love.
-They are very trendy and the flat boot is a good option for walking all over the city.
+They are stylish and some of the best shoes to wear in Paris on rainy fall days.
+Blondo boots also make high boots that go to the knee, which I also love.
+They are very trendy, and the flat boot is a good option for walking all over the city.

 Parisian women have a great sense of style and work around neutral colors.
-You can mix in a pop of color but when you are packing for Paris in the autumn, basics work best with a few key accessories.
-The Parisian-style capsule wardrobe is easy to accomplish with a pair of jeans, a little black dress, ballet flats, a white blouse, and cozy sweaters.
+You can mix in a pop of color but when you are packing for Paris in the autumn, basics work best with a few essential accessories.
+The Parisian-style capsule wardrobe is easy to accomplish with jeans, a little black dress, ballet flats, a white blouse, and cozy sweaters.

 When packing for Paris or any European trip right now, I highly recommend packing in a carry-on.
 This way you don’t have to worry about not having your clothes when you touchdown in Paris and you can hit the ground running.
-I always like to shower and change into a clean pair of clothes and freshen up when I land.
-Packing cubes can make a huge difference when you are packing in a carry-on suitcase.
+I always like to shower, change into clean clothes, and freshen up when I land.
+Packing cubes can make a huge difference when packing in a carry-on suitcase.
 I love these from Calpak which I have been using for years.
 If you are a heavier packer, they just introduced compression packing cubes to make it easier.
-You can easily pack what wear in Paris for a week’s trip this way.
+You can easily pack what to wear in Paris for a week’s trip this way.

 Enjoy this printable Paris packing list PDF that will help you plan what you need for your upcoming trip to Paris in the fall.

-A leather jacket is also a great option for the earlier months of the fall season.
+A leather jacket is also an excellent option for the earlier months of the fall season.
 You can pair this with a scarf and black pants and feel very Parisian.
 I bought my leather jacket from Madewell which was an investment piece (I got it on sale) Sézane also has a great option that I love.

 You will want a warmer coat and scarf for colder days and nights of autumn in Paris.
 Sézane, J.Crew, and & Other Stories all have great options.
 On my last trip to Paris in October, I saw lots of Parisian women wearing navy longer wool coats so I bought this one from & Other Stories before it sold out.

 I highly recommend packing comfortable walking shoes and leaving the high heels at home.
 They can be tough to navigate in the cobblestone streets of Paris and aren’t worth it.
-For the fall, sneakers are a great option for walking around Paris just make sure they are comfortable.
+For the fall, sneakers are an excellent option for walking around Paris make sure they are comfortable.
 I highly recommend these Madewell sneakers that I have worn for years.
-You need to break them in before you leave or else you risk getting blisters.
+You need to break them in before you leave, or else you risk getting blisters.
 Once they are broken in, you will love them.
-Sneakers are perfectly acceptable in Paris right now and even considered trendy.
+Sneakers are perfectly acceptable in Paris right now and are even considered trendy.
 Sézane makes the jack sneaker, and there is also Véja, a French brand.

-Ballet flats are also comfortable shoes that I recommend for walking around the city.
-I have owned these Margaux NY flats that I wear on repeat in Paris.
-They have an Audrey Hepburn look to them and are more affordable than a Coco Chanel flat.
+Ballet flats are also comfortable shoes for walking around the city.
+I have owned these Margaux NY flats that I repeatedly wear in Paris.
+They have an Audrey Hepburn look and are more affordable than a Coco Chanel flat.

 French women are more natural when it comes to makeup.
 Mascara, eyeliner, a good concealer, and a red lip is all you need to look put together.
-Good skincare and glowy healthy skin are easy to achieve with French products from the pharmacy.
-Avène, Klorane, Bioderma, and Caudalie are some of the brands you will notice for sale just about everywhere.
+Good skincare and glowy, healthy skin are easy to achieve with French products from the pharmacy.
+Avène, Klorane, Bioderma, and Caudalie are some brands you will notice for sale almost everywhere.
 You can also buy these in the US, but they are less expensive in France.

 French women use scarves as an accessory staple.
 It is a great way to add another layer of color or texture to your Paris outfits.
 Even in the warmer months, you will see Parisians wearing a light scarf and depending if you are visiting at the start of Autumn or towards the end.
 Pack a warmer scarf for the colder evenings.